 2019 was also a year of debates in the contemporary art world.
 Amongst them, that of Jeff Koons‘ gigantic installation a few metres from the Grand Palais.
 On the 4th October 2019, Bouquet of Tulips by the artist and businessman Jeff Koons was unveiled with great pomp and circumstance.

-Given to the city of Paris in memory of the victims of the Bataclan attacks, the colourful flowers standing at over 11 metres high have sparked controversy.
+Given to the city of Paris in memory of the victims of the Bataclan attacks, the colourful flowers standing at over 11m high have sparked controversy.
 First of all for their price; 3.5 million euros, not paid for by the city but by patrons.
 However, this is what irritated Parisians, because these ‘generous donations’ benefited from a 60% tax deduction.
 In order to show their dissatisfaction, personalities from the arts and culture such as Christian Boltanski and Frédéric Mitterand signed a letter entitled Non au “cadeau” de Jeff Koons (No to Jeff Koons’ ‘present’).
-In the end, the bouquet is in place, and opinions are still divided.
+Ultimately, the bouquet has remained in place, while opinions are still divided.

-On the 16th October, taking advantage of the artistic excitement surrounding the FIAC 2019, the New York mega-gallery David Zwirner opened its doors in the heart of the Marais.
-With existing branches in London, Hong Kong and of course the Big Apple, it can now also be found at 108 rue Vieille du Temple, Paris 3rd.
+On the 16th October, taking advantage of the artistic excitement surrounding the FIAC 2019, the New York mega-gallery David Zwirner opened in the heart of the Marais.
+With existing branches in London, Hong Kong and of course the Big Apple, it can now be found in Paris at 108 rue Vieille du Temple.
 Its iconic setting was previously home to the Yvon Lambert Gallery and to VHN Gallery from 2015 to mid-2019.

 In the context of Brexit, David Zwirner’s move to Paris encouraged lots of his London contemporaries to do the same.
-Many are now looking for a base in the capital to bypass any high import taxes coming into force post-Brexit.
+Indeed, many are now looking for a base in the capital to bypass any high import taxes coming into force post-Brexit.
 Great news for the French art market!

 6. Market trends : female artists, African art and street art